 Port Isabel, Texas Located at the southeastern tip of Texas, a stone's throw from South Padre and the Mexican border, Los Tortugos looks like any other hole-in-the-wall taqueria, nondescript turquoise exterior and rickety window-mounted air conditioner included.
 But step foot inside the combination market/dining room and prepare to be bowled over.
 Fish tacos here are the kind San Diego surfers dream of, packed with avocados and bliss.
 Ceviches -- shrimp, calamari, fresh fish, or all three -- come in massive goblets, perfect for hoisting to get the last of the briny lime flavor.
 And on Friday and Saturday, out comes the caldo de mariscos, an impossibly packed seafood soup that basically answers the question of what would happen if a seafood boil and some cioppino had a baby and decided to raise it on a beach in El Mezquital.

 Akers, Louisiana You’ve probably had fried catfish before: it’s a simple dish, easy to make with a few spices and breading thrown onto a thick slice of the river fish before it hits the fryer.
-But if you haven’t had it at Middendorf’s -- a restaurant in a fishing village that barely exists -- then you have yet to discover just what catfish can taste like.
+But if you haven’t had it at Middendorf’s -- a restaurant in a fishing village that barely exists -- then you have yet to discover just how exquisite catfish can truly taste.
 The restaurant cuts their catfish wisp-thin.
 It’s salty and flaky and piled so high on the plate.
 You’ll want to tuck your napkin into your shirt and have your bottle of hot sauce close at hand.
 You’ll never be able to eat other catfish again.

 Gig Harbor, Washington Though the primary reason to visit Tides Tavern is the seafood — especially the immaculate halibut fish & chips, which could forever ruin cod for many eaters —the fact that its owner through the ‘60s and ‘70s was a Jerry Garcia look-alike named “Three Fingered Jack” is up there (Jerry, mind you, had a whopping 4 fingers).
 It opened as a general store in 1910, but party times began with the end of Prohibition.
 The current iteration -- seafood on the deck, live music, and great burgers for that weird friend who hates seafood -- dates from current owner Peter Stanley’s reconstruction project in 1973, but the mix of crisp Puget Sound breezes and mountain views remains the same.
 Even better, it’s 21+, so there are no drooling barnacles watching Spongebob on their iPads.